oscdev-io/birdplan/tests/t20_rip/t60_redistribute_default/README.md

 *Kernel default route tests:*

-In terms of test "t10_kernel/default":
+In terms of test "t10_kernel/test_accept_default_false":
-  - Router r1 should export the kernel default route to r2, r2 should accept the default route as it accepts default routes.
+  - Router r1 should export the kernel default route to r2, but r2 should not accept it as it has accept:default set to false.

-In terms of test "t10_kernel/test_default_only":
+In terms of test "t10_kernel/test_accept_default_true":
-  - Router r1 should not export the kernel default route to r2 as we don't have redistribute kernel routes.
+  - Router r1 should export the kernel default route to r2, r2 should accept the default route as it has accept:default set to true.

-In terms of test "t10_kernel/test_without_accept":
+In terms of test "t10_kernel/test_accept_default":
-  - Router r1 should export the kernel default route to r2, but r2 should not accept it as it does not accept default routes.
+  - Router r1 should export the kernel default route to r2, but r2 should not accept it as it does not accept default routes by default.

+In terms of test "t10_kernel/test_redistribute_default_false":
+  - Router r1 should not export the kernel default route to r2 as we have redistribute:default set to false.

+In terms of test "t10_kernel/test_redistribute_default_true":
+  - Router r1 should export the kernel default route to r2 as we have redistribute:default set to true.

-In terms of test "t10_kernel/test_without_default":
+In terms of test "t10_kernel/test_redistribute_default":
-  - Router r1 should not export the kernel default route to r2 as we don't have redistribute default routes.
+  - Router r1 should not export the kernel default route to r2 as we do not redistribute the default route by default.

 *Static default route tests:*

-In terms of test "t20_static/default":
+In terms of test "t10_static/test_accept_default_false":
-  - Router r1 should export the static default route to r2, r2 should accept the default route as it accepts default routes.
+  - Router r1 should export the static default route to r2, but r2 should not accept it as it has accept:default set to false.

-In terms of test "t20_static/test_default_only":
+In terms of test "t10_static/test_accept_default_true":
-  - Router r1 should not export the static default route to r2 as we don't have redistribute static routes.
+  - Router r1 should export the static default route to r2, r2 should accept the default route as it has accept:default set to true.

-In terms of test "t20_static/test_without_accept":
+In terms of test "t10_static/test_accept_default":
-  - Router r1 should export the static default route to r2, but r2 should not accept it as it does not accept default routes.
+  - Router r1 should export the static default route to r2, but r2 should not accept it as it does not accept default routes by default.

+In terms of test "t10_static/test_redistribute_default_false":
+  - Router r1 should not export the static default route to r2 as we have redistribute:default set to false.

+In terms of test "t10_static/test_redistribute_default_true":
+  - Router r1 should export the static default route to r2 as we have redistribute:default set to true.

-In terms of test "t20_static/test_without_default":
+In terms of test "t10_static/test_redistribute_default":
-  - Router r1 should not export the static default route to r2 as we don't have redistribute default routes.
+  - Router r1 should not export the static default route to r2 as we do not redistribute the default route by default.